MissVeronica/UM-Mobile-Number-Login/README.md

 1. Code snippet for changing input fields of Mobile/Phone Numbers to be type="tel" instead of type="text".

 2. Code snippet for making display of Mobile/Phone Numbers clickable by using the link href="tel:"

+3. Code snippet for mobile_number or change to phone_number in the two $args['mobile_number'] for adding this number to user_login at registration